 Each team must capture and hold bases by channeling a 10 second cast on the flag of the base.
 After you captured the base if it was previously held by the enemy team there’s a small window for the enemy team to recap the base instantly.
 Now it will start generating points for your team and the first team first team to 2000 points wins.

-So, what the purpose of PvP guide?
+What’s the purpose of WOW Classic PvP guide?

 The main and internal incentive to do PvP is to get honor.
 There are 14 honor ranks and the higher rank the harder it is to attain.
 But if you don’t want to waste 3-4 months on getting max PVP rank, buy PvP rank boost.
 You get honor points by killing the enemy faction in open world, BG’s, completeing a battleground.
 You get even more honor if you win it and completing various objectives in the battle ground, such as capturing a flag or base.
 Whatever you complete a battleground you’ll also get marks – an item that goes into your inventory.
 If you win, you get 3.
 If you lose, you get 1.
 You turn in these marks to a repeatable quest NPC located right next to the place where you queued up and they’ll reward you with some money, reputation and honor.